expo/expo/docs/versions/v26.0.0/guides/push-notifications.md

   // iOS-specific fields

   /**
+   * A sound to play when the recipient receives this notification.
+Specify
+   * "default" to play the device's default notification sound, or omit this
+   * field to play no sound.
+   *
+   * Note that on apps that target Android 8.0+ (if using `exp build`, built
+   * in June 2018 or later), this setting will have no effect on Android.
+   * Instead, use `channelId` and a channel with the desired setting.
+   */
+  sound?: 'default' | null,

+  /**
    * Number to display in the badge on the app icon.
 Specify zero to clear the
    * badge.
    */
   badge?: number,

+  // Android-specific fields

+  /**
+   * ID of the Notification Channel through which to display this notification
+   * on Android devices.
+If an ID is specified but the corresponding channel
+   * does not exist on the device (i.e. has not yet been created by your app),
+   * the notification will not be displayed to the user.
+   *
+   * If left null, a "Default" channel will be used, and Expo will create the
+   * channel on the device if it does not yet exist.
+However, use caution, as
+   * the "Default" channel is user-facing and you may not be able to fully
+   * delete it.
+   */
+  channelId?: string
 }
 ```